TayrineSoares/my-portfolio/README.md

 Welcome to my portfolio!

 This is a personal project to showcase my web development skills, projects, and journey as I transition into tech.

-I'm building this portfolio using **React** for the front-end and styling it with **CSS**.
+## 🗂️ Project Planning

+If you want a sneak peek at my planning process, check out my [Trello Board](https://trello.com/b/sfz0XTuP/portfolio).

 ## 🚧 Project Status

-Currently in development – stay tuned for updates as I add more features, polish the design, and highlight my latest work.
+Currently in development – stay tuned for updates as I add more features, and polish the design.

 ## 🛠️ Tech Stack